-Like results of \cite{MW_Galois} and \cite{GP22}, versions of our effective results on products and isogeny degree bounds will involve the modular heights of the elliptic curve factors.
-We recall the definition from \cite[\S 1]{GP22}.

-\begin{definition} For $E$ an elliptic curve over $\overline{K}$ with $j$-invariant $j(E)$, the \textbf{modular height} of $E$ is the (absolute logarithmic) Weil height of $j(E)$:
+Like results of \cite{MW_Galois} and \cite{GP22}, versions of our effective results on products and isogeny degree bounds will involve the modular heights of elliptic curves.
+For this purpose, we recall the definition of modular height from \cite[\S 1]{GP22}.
+The \textbf{modular height} of an elliptic curve $E$ over $\overline{K}$, with $j$-invariant $j(E)$, is the (absolute logarithmic) Weil height of $j(E)$, that is,